Visit

 • Infographics

-For infographics, graphs, charts and maps, which often contain detailed graphic imagery or charts, instead of alt text use a complex text description to describe all meaningful information within the content.
+For infographics, graphs, charts, maps or illustrations that are complex images of text, which often contain detailed graphic imagery or charts, instead of alt text use a complex text description to describe all meaningful information within the content.

 For PDFs of visually designed items like brochures or postcards, refer to the How To guide for PDFs.